2015-2016 Course Catalog (pdf)

 To utilize the app, students will need to find the Blackboard Mobile Learn App in the Google Play or iTunes App store.
 Students will download the Blackboard app, and search for the school “Fairfax County Public Schools, VA”.
 There is no charge to use the app.
 Once the app is downloaded and installed then the student will log into the app using his/her FCPS 24-7 username and password.

 Are you thinking of purchasing an new computer for your child or are you in need of upgrading your software?
 Before you go out and buy anything, make sure to check out the FCPS website’s Technology@Home page to find information on how to get discounts on software, smartphones, and Dell and HP computer equipment. http://www.fcps.edu/it/technology/TechnologyHome.shtml

 Personal Devices at Cooper:

-Please see Mr. Cunningham or Mrs. Dorman in room 201 to register a device.
+Please see Mr. Cunningham or Mrs. Dorman in room 201 if you need help accessing the wireless network on your device.